hellbox/srob-migration/content/reviews/picking-up-the-pencil.md

-name = "Picking up the pencil" title = "Picking up the pencil" dek = "Artist and illustrator Laura Knetzger tries the famous 12-week course in creativity to see how well it works." facebookauto = "The Artist's Way?
+name = "Picking up the pencil" title = "Picking up the pencil" dek = "Artist and illustrator Laura Knetzger tries the famous 12-week course in creativity to see how well it works." type = "Review"facebookauto = "The Artist's Way?
 Is that the only way to do it?
 Laura Knetzger explores in this great review in comic form." twitterauto = "The Artist's Way?
 Is that the only way to do it? @lauraknetzger explores in this great review in comic form." reviews_byline = ["writers/laura-knetzger.md"] reviews_books = ["books/the-artists-way.md"]